 Pulpit Rock (Preikestolen) Norway by Car

-Assuming you are already in Stavanger, follow the National Road R13 through the 14.4km (9 mile) long Ryfast Tunnel.
+Assuming you are already in Stavanger, follow the National Road R13 through the 14.4km (9 miles) long Ryfast Tunnel.

 Did you know?
 The Ryfast Tunnel is the world’s longest and deepest undersea tunnel for cars.

-From the tunnel exit to the beginning of the trail there is a 17km (10.5 mile) long and scenic drive.
+From the tunnel exit to the beginning of the trail, there is a 17km (10.5 miles) long and scenic drive.
 Once you have arrived at the trailhead, you can use either of the two large parking lots.
 The largest one is located right next to the Preikestolen Mountain Lodge.

 How to get to Preikestolen Rock by Bus?